quizbase

 Rate limits#

 OpenTDB is “don’t abuse” without headers.
 QuizBase uses IETF RateLimit-* headers on every response — measure yourself and respect Retry-After on 429.
-See Errors and retries.
+See Rate limits and retries.

 See also#